flatsurf/surface-dynamics/doc/source/developer.rst

 To run the test suite, you can use ``sage -tp surface_dynamics`` and ``pytest`` directly or just run::

-  pixi run -e dev doctest
+  pixi run -e dev test-doctest
-  pixi run -e dev doctest-long  # to run the tests with the --long flag pixi run -e dev pytest
+  pixi run -e dev doctest-long  # to run the tests with the --long flag pixi run -e dev test-pytest

 Or to just run all tests and doctests::